 After a day spent exploring, head to the town of Boulder for dinner.
 The Burr Trail Grill offers burgers, sandwiches and more with a focus on locally sourced ingredients.
 Don’t miss Owens’ personal favorite, the fried green tomatoes served with chili jam and chipotle aioli.

 Looking for more ways to experience solitude?
 Bryce Canyon National Park is an International Dark Sky Park, which means the stars are incredible in the entire area.
-Be sure to fuel up at Wanderlust Cowgirl Coffee in Panguitch before heading out, so you can stay up late to catch a glimpse of the Milky Way.

 Perhaps the best time to visit to find solitude?
 Winter.